Originally from Atlanta, Georgia, Katherine Baer (KB) (she/her) now lives and works in Carboro, North Carolina, on Eno and Occaneechi lands.

-As an environmental advocate for over 15 years, Katherine has worked for American Rivers, Triangle Land Conservancy, Upper Chattahoochee Riverkeeper, the Center for Progressive Reform, and the School for Field Studies.
-In that work she has led efforts to improve policies for clean and reliable water at the local, state and national levels, including testifying before Congressional Committees, serving on state and national working groups on topics including drought management, climate change adaptation and reducing sewer overflows, and working with watershed groups.
-While at American Rivers, Katherine led a team of policy and technical experts working to advance green infrastructure through successful advocacy for increased funding and stronger permits and policies, working with a diverse array of partners.
-She currently serves on the Water Environment Federation’s Stormwater Institute Advisory Committee.
+KB joined River Network in 2015.
+As Vice President for River Programs, Katherine leads, aligns and leverages River Network’s programmatic efforts to strengthen the capacity of local groups nationwide for healthy rivers, climate-resilient communities and a powerful and inclusive network.
+As a longtime environmental advocate, Katherine has worked for River Network, American Rivers, Triangle Land Conservancy, Upper Chattahoochee Riverkeeper, the Center for Progressive Reform, and the School for Field Studies.
+In that work she has led efforts to improve policies and practices for clean, healthy and sustainable water for people and nature at the local, state and national levels, including testifying before Congressional Committees and serving on state and national working groups on topics including drought management, climate change adaptation and reducing sewage pollution.
+She also has deep experience in providing strategic leadership across a variety of programs and scales and working with a diverse range of partners to catalyze impact for change.